rkyzk/ecopost/README.md

 - I validated style.css at jigsaw (https://jigsaw.w3.org/)<br>
 I got one error saying ‘Property rotate doesn’t exist.’
 But clearly property ‘rotate’ is a widely used property of CSS, and so I left the rule as it is.

+Error: Stray start tag footer.
+- I was putting footer tags outside body tags.
+I corrected it by inserting the footer inside the body tags.

 ## Checking Performance and Accessibility using Google Chrome Developers' Tools

 I checked the performance and accessibility of all pages using Lighthouse.